learningequality/kolibri-docs/docs/manage/resources.rst

 #.
 Click :guilabel:`CONTINUE` to unlock the channel, or :guilabel:`CANCEL` to exit.
 #.
 Proceed to select and import channel topics and resources as for the public channels.

-   Unlisted or private channels in the list are indicated with the |unlisted-channel| icon.
+   Unlisted or private channels in the list are indicated with the |unlistedchannel| (unlisted channel) icon.

    .. warning:: Unlisted channel **must be published** on Studio before the token can be used to import it.